 Mobile homes shall not be permitted within the Town except in designated mobile home park areas as specifically permitted by the policies of this Plan and located in accordance with the requirements of the Zoning By-law.
-In some instances, mobile homes may be permitted by Council as temporary housing and in some instances in the agricultural areas for seasonal housing purposes.
-New mobile home parks and expansions to existing mobile home parks, may be permitted where they are serviced by municipal sanitary sewage, stormwater management and potable water services.
+In some instances, mobile homes may be permitted by Council as temporary housing, and in some instances in the agricultural areas for on-site, supplementary or temporary worker housing purposes.

+New mobile home parks and expansions to existing mobile home parks, may be permitted where they are serviced by municipal sanitary sewage, storm water management and potable water services.